UN observers wounded in explosion while on patrol in southern Lebanon

 Hezbollah fires rockets into Israel after deadly strikes

-The targeting of peacekeepers is “unacceptable”, the United Nations Interim Force in Lebanon (UNIFIL), a peacekeeping force that helps monitor the Israel-Lebanon border, said in a statement on Saturday, adding that it was still investigating the origin of the blast.

-It said the “safety and security of UN personnel must be granted”.

-The Israeli military and the Iran-aligned Hezbollah, an ally of Hamas, have been exchanging near daily fire across the border since October when the current conflict in Gaza started.
+The Israeli military and Lebanese group Hezbollah, an ally of Hamas, have been exchanging near-daily fire across the border since October when the current conflict in Gaza started.

-“All actors have a responsibility under international humanitarian law to ensure protection to non-combatants, including peacekeepers, journalists, medical personnel, and civilians,” UNIFIL said.
+“All actors have a responsibility under international humanitarian law to ensure protection to non-combatants, including peacekeepers, journalists, medical personnel, and civilians,” UNTSO said.
 “We repeat our call for all actors to cease the current heavy exchanges of fire before more people are unnecessarily hurt.”

-Two security sources told the Reuters news agency that the observers were wounded in an Israeli strike, but the Israeli military denied targeting the area.
+Two security sources told the Reuters news agency that the observers were wounded in an Israeli attack, and Lebanon’s state-run National News Agency said an “enemy [Israeli] drone” had raided the Rmeish area.

+But the Israeli military denied targeting the area.
 “Contrary to the reports, the [Israeli military] did not strike a UNIFIL vehicle in the area of Rmeish this morning,” it said.

-Reporting from Beirut, Al Jazeera’s Zeina Khodr said the UN observers and translator were “close to the blue line, the border between Lebanon and Israel” on foot patrol when the explosion took place.
+Reporting from Beirut, Al Jazeera’s Zeina Khodr said the UN observers and translator were “close to the blue line, the border between Lebanon and Israel” when the explosion took place.

-The incident was “another dangerous development in a simmering conflict, which is now at its sixth month between Israel and Hezbollah”, she said.
+The incident was “another dangerous development in a simmering conflict, which is now at its sixth month between Israel and Hezbollah”, she added.

+Lebanon’s caretaker Prime Minister Najib Mikati spoke to UNIFIL commander Aroldo Lozaro, condemning the “targeting” of UN staff, according to a statement from his office.

+Lebanon’s foreign ministry said the attack was “in violation of international law”.

 Israel’s shelling of Lebanon has killed nearly 270 Hezbollah fighters, but it has also killed about 50 civilians – including children, medics and journalists – and hit both UNIFIL and the Lebanese army.